luixv/dirtyroad/htdocs/dirtyroad/wp-content/plugins/bp-profile-search/readme.txt

 Contributors: dontdream
 Tags: buddypress, directory, members, users, search, filter Requires at least: 4.9
-Tested up to: 5.7
+Tested up to: 5.8
-Stable tag: 5.4.2
+Stable tag: 5.4.4

-Member search and member directories for BuddyPress.
+Member search and member directories for BuddyPress and the BuddyBoss platform.

 == Description ==